DMCA Policy

 Accuracy statement

 A statement, under penalty of perjury, that everything in your notice is accurate and that you're authorized to act on behalf of the copyright owner.
+Note: "under penalty of perjury" means you can face legal consequences for knowingly filing a false claim.

 -